 February 20: Adrienne Marvin, YWCA member, will be speaking about her experiences in Mozambique as a Peace Corps worker.

-March 20: Wendy Allen, local artist and owner of Lincoln Into Art Studio and Gallery, will speak about her journey on becoming a businesswoman here in Gettysburg and her Lincoln passion.
+April 3 (rescheduled date due to snow): Wendy Allen, local artist and owner of Lincoln Into Art Studio and Gallery, will speak about her journey on becoming a businesswoman here in Gettysburg and her Lincoln passion.

 April 17: Nancie Gudmestad, another local businesswoman, will speak about her work with the restoration of the Shriver House, an award winning Gettysburg museum that presents the story of the Battle of Gettysburg as seen through the eyes of the residents of Gettysburg.